Performance Scholarship Competition

 Currently, the repertoire requirements for the most advanced piano competitors mirror those set by Canadian Federation of Music Teachers' Associations (CFMTA) for the biennial National Competition.
 This is offered in odd-numbered years in the same location as their convention.
 All advanced students competing in this scholarship series should be aiming to compete at the National Competition.
 It is an opportunity to travel to a new destination, to grow a professional network, to perform for an international audience, to be adjudicated by some of Canada’s most influential musicians, and to compete for additional financial awards.
 For information on the CFMTA National Competitions go to their website www.cfmta.org and click on the link under Programs and Competitions.

-- Due to Covid 19, the 2021 Performance Scholarship Competition will be held online.
+- Due to Covid 19, the 2022 Performance Scholarship Competition will be held online.
 All disciplines will be required to RECORD THEIR PERFORMANCES (General Recording How to) and upload them to YouTube.
-The YouTube link must be received by the convener by Monday, January 18th, 2021.
-Adjudications will take place during the week of January 25th, 2021
+The YouTube link must be received by the convener by 9:00 a.m.
+Monday, January 24th, 2022.
+Links will be sent to the adjudicators for adjudication during the week of January 31st, 2022.

-- Due to Covid 19, there will not be a live Gala concert in 2021.
-Competition winners in all disciplines will be contacted by phone.
+- Due to Covid 19, there will not be a live Gala concert in 2022.
+Winners of the competition of all disciplines will be contacted by phone and email.
 A YouTube Concert Premiere of all winning performances will be prepared and released at a later date.

 - Due to Covid 19, the competition will take place virtually.